By Randy Harding

-The 2021 holiday season is over, and 2022 has successfully arrived.
+The holiday season is over, and the new year has successfully arrived.
 It is a great time to look for trendy shoes and boots while making a statement about the environment.

 Vegan and vegetarian leathers, eco-conscious dyes and colors, plant-based materials, and responsible sourcing have become popular and essential.
-Buyers are not only searching for luxury, comfort, and style, but now they’ve added sustainability to their list of must-have traits for their shoes and boots.
+As a result, buyers are not only searching for luxury, comfort, and style, but now they’ve added sustainability to their list of must-have traits for their shoes and boots.

 Throughout this article, you will find all the information you need to know about shoes and boots that are fashionable, stylish, comfortable, and help you sustain your health and the health of our planet.

 There are so many women’s shoes that it can be overwhelming at times but don’t stress because we will break it down for you.
 Here is a list of each type:

 Flats are known mainly for their comfort and versatility.
 Wear them as everyday or formal footwear.
 This type of women’s shoes‘ most defining characteristic is their heel-less flat, thin sole.
 In addition, many kinds of materials, including leather, rubber, plastic, and wood, can be utilized.
 Furthermore, you slip them on instead of strapping or tying them.

 Ballet flats are low-cut shoes that expose the top of the foot and have a closed toe and a low heel.
 Manufacturing material options include cloth or leather.
 These women’s shoes originated in the mid-1700s from ballerina slippers worn at that time.
 They were launched into the mainstream in the early 1900s by Anna Pavlova, a Russian prima ballerina, who ordered them from Italian shoemaker Salvatore Capezio for her entire troop.